xbgmsharp/yapdnsui/README.md

 * Point your browser to: [http://localhost:8080/](http://localhost:8080/)
 * Enjoy!

-_Note_ : yaPDNSui use a sqlite memory database to store PowerDNS instances details.
+_Note_ : yaPDNSui use a sqlite database to store PowerDNS instances details.
-As an advantage, you don't need to configure anything outside of the webgui.
-However you need to add a PowerDNS instances to the configuration after each application start.
 You can access the PowerDNS server manage interface using the menu on the right.

 Test using Docker